Can You Read Faces?

 The Bible gives many examples of how our facial expressions can communicate our inward thoughts and feelings, which may include anger (Gen. 4:5-6), anxiety (Gen. 40:5-7), sadness (Neh.
 2:2), gladness (Prov.
 15:13), gloominess (Matt.
 6:16) and resolve (Luke 9:51) … to name just a few.

-Some people seem to have a natural ability to read others’ faces and eyes.
-Not me.
+But since Christians have the spirit of Christ working in them, we should be modeling a special level of this ability to read faces and eyes.
+I’m sorry to say that is not always the case with me.
 All too often, I’ve completely missed important facial cues from those around me … often sending the message that I simply didn’t care about their concerns or struggles.

 But God has been helping me to steadily grow in this area.
 Here are a few ways that you too can improve your ability to read other people’s faces.